arctic-hen7/arctic-hen7.github.io/src/blog/prod/reading-list.md

 - Dante -- *The Divine Comedy*
 - Aristotle -- *The Organon*
-- Montaigne -- *Collected Essays*
 - Pascal -- *The Pensées*
 - Kant -- *Groundwork on the Metaphysics of Morals*
-- Rousseau -- *Discourse on the Origin and Basis of Inequality Among Men*
 - Descartes -- *Discourse on Method*
 - Plutarch -- *Lives*